 - Establishing an efficient, transparent communication plan.
 Outline communication goals and objectives as a team and as an organization, define expectations, and conduct regular check-ins.

 - Using virtual collaboration tools and platforms.
-Virtually-shared calendars help scheduling, individual project and planning tools help organize work, and best-of-breed collaboration platforms (such as Teams, Zoom, Slack, etc.) help make communication more efficient and easy.
+Virtually-shared calendars help with scheduling, individual project, and planning tools help organize work, and best-of-breed collaboration platforms (such as Teams, Zoom, Slack, etc.) help make communication more efficient and easy.

 Remote Work Isn’t Going Anywhere